 lcon Meaning

 √ Test completed

+Test completed

+2 Program simulation with active Dynamic Colli- sion Monitoring (DCM) (option 40)

-× Test failed (e.g., because of expired tool life)
+× Test failed (e.g., because of expired tool life, danger of collision)

 X Test not yet completed

-?
-Incorrect program structure (e.g., pallet does not contain any subprograms)

-\odot Workpiece preset is defined

-Δ Check input

-You can assign a workpiece preset either to the pallet or to all NC subprograms.

-- In Programming operating mode, the T column is always empty because the control first checks the status in the Program run, single block and Program run, full sequence operating modes. - If the tool usage test function is not enabled or is not switched on for your machine, then no icon is shown in the Pgm column
+lcon Meaning ?
+Incorrect program structure (e.g., pallet does not contain any subprograms) $\oplus$ Workpiece preset is defined Check input - You can assign a workpiece preset either to the pallet or to all NC subprograms.
+A Operating notes: In Programming operating mode, the T column is always empty because the control first checks the status in the Program run, single block and Program run, full sequence operating modes.
+If the tool usage test function is not enabled or is not switched on for your machine, then no icon is shown lcon Meaning Workpiece blank, machining required Partially machined, requires further machining Completely machined, no further machining required Skip machining A Operating notes: The machining status is automatically adjusted during machining The Sts column is shown in the Batch Process Manager only if the pallet table contains the W STATUS column Further information: User's Manual for Setup,